-During the year to Q2 2014:
+During the year to Q2 2015:

 From 1996 to 2007, Spain’s national average house price rose by 197% (117% in real terms), one of Europe’s highest house price increases.

-Madrid and Barcelona aside, house prices are highest on the Mediterranean: in Catalona, Andalucia and Valencia.
+Madrid and Barcelona aside, Spanish house prices are generally highest on the Mediterranean: in Catalona, Andalucia and Valencia.
 The price of coastal properties surged 250% (155% in real terms) from 1996 to 2007, on average, as hundreds of thousands of foreigners, mainly from the UK, France and Germany, bought property.

-On the other hand, the average price of properties in Spain’s two main cities, Madrid and Barcelona, rose 188% from 1996 to 2007, while prices in other inner provinces rose by 175% (101%).
+The average price of properties in Spain’s two main cities, Madrid and Barcelona, rose 188% (and in real terms?) from 1996 to 2007, while prices in other inner provinces rose by 175% (101%).

 The massive housing boom ended abruptly in 2008, as the global crisis hit and credit dried up.
-The housing slump has battered the Spanish economy, and brought spiraling unemployment.
+The housing slump has battered the Spanish economy, and brought spiralling unemployment.
 Developers were left with blocks of unsold properties and massive debts.
 Uncertainty engulfed the market.

-In the first three months of 2008 the average price of private housing stood at EUR 2,101 (USD 2,898) per square meter, compared to December 2013’s EUR 1,467 (USD 2,024), which is the lowest figure registered since the beginning of 2004.
+In the first three months of 2008 the average price of private housing stood at EUR 2,101 (USD) per square meter, compared to March 2015’s EUR 1,458 (USD), which is the second lowest figure registered since the beginning of 2004.

 For several years prior to 2008, the Spanish authorities have failed to monitor uneconomic lending practices and failures associated with the savings banks in Spain.
 The ease of access and low borrowing costs fuelled the growth of the property and construction sectors of the economy, ultimately leading to a speculative bubble.
 The initial growth masked the scale of these problems.
 Soon after, the global credit crunch and the sovereign crisis of the Euro zone ensued, triggering a global recession and leaving creditors with bad debts.